 The links below go to our pages on how to use short term health insurance, fixed benefit medical insurance, and medical gap insurance as low cost interim coverage between enrollment periods for you and your family.

 A licensed agent can explain how the ACA works and what your options and alternatives are.
 Using an agent is free to the consumer.

 Texas Obamacare Alternatives Quotes and Rates Go Here

 Portland Benefits Group Will Provide you with Health Insurance Quotes from any Carrier

 Obamacare is confusing and if you choose the wrong plan you could be overpaying for your health insurance by thousands of dollars every year.
 We can help you understand all of your options under the new law, and assist you with the application process.

-As a Licensed Agent certified with the Cover Oregon and the other health exchanges I can explain how the ACA works and let you know if Tax Credits and Reduced premiums are available, and what Health Insurance will cost for you from the health exchange and on the private market circumventing the exchange.
+As a Licensed Agent certified with the Cover Oregon and the other health exchanges we can explain how the ACA works and let you know if Tax Credits and Reduced premiums are available, and what Health Insurance will cost for you from the health exchange and on the private market circumventing the exchange.
 Buying off-exchange means you won’t get cost assistance, however you will have better networks and more plan varieties to choose from.